 You know, I was a vegetarian for eleven years, and even though I do eat meat now, a whole manga about gleefully hunting animals for brutal slaughter and consumption is a bit too much for me.
 The series is full of salivating, chomping, and generally eating flesh with relish–which is hardly anything I can object to.
 But the giddy, ravenous tone definitely pushes my buttons in a very unpleasant way.

 The humor is broad and it doesn’t take itself seriously at all, which is a big plus.
 I’m just very aware that I’m not the series’ intended audience.

 MICHELLE: I’m sorry to hear you didn’t like it!
 I bought volume one, though I haven’t gotten around to reading it yet.
 It looked like it could be zany fun.
 The poop jokes are especially disappointing.
 Every time I try to read Akira Toriyama—whose Cowa!
 I loved—I’m always depressed by how many references to farting I’ve got to endure.

-MELINDA: So, what’s last for you this week?
+MJ: So, what’s last for you this week?